jayniz/jsonclips/README.markdown

 We wanted to use the movieclips.com API at the 2012 [Movie Hack Day](http://moviehackday.com).
 This little goliath app runs on heroku and provides a slimmed down version of their API in JSON instead of XML.

+It runs on http://jsonclips.herokuapp.com but to try it out, click the example links below.

 Supported Resources
 ===================